edenartlab/docs/docs/guides/concepts.md

 <Figure src="/img/comfy.jpeg" caption="Using an Eden concept in ComfyUI, make sure to trigger the embeddings in the prompt!" />

 :::tip
-For "face" and "object" modes you refer to your concept directly by using *[lora_name]* somewhere in the prompt, for style concepts you should add *"... in the style of embedding:[lora_name]_embeddings"* somewhere in your prompt.
+For "face" and "object" modes you refer to your concept directly by using *embedding:[lora_name]_embeddings* somewhere in the prompt, for style concepts you should add *"... in the style of embedding:[lora_name]_embeddings"* somewhere in your prompt.
 :::tip

 :::note